veillette/sciencePack/Session05ComputerAidedDesign/inventor-instructions.md

 ### Creating the Profile
 1. Start in the "Sketch" environment by selecting "Create 2D Sketch" and choosing the XY plane.
 2. Use the "Line" tool to draw a the profile of the phone stand as directed.
+   I personally thick that it is better to "sketch" in a purpusefully inacurate way, (but with the right topology)
-3. Click the "Dimension" tools and add the constraints as directed.
+4. Click the "Dimension" tools and add the constraints as directed.
+   It helps so start with parallel line constraints, and then you can move on to perpendicular constraints.
-4. Click the "Dimension" tool and add precise measurements by clicking on each line and typing the exact dimensions.
+6. Click the "Dimension" tool and add precise measurements by clicking on each line and typing the exact dimensions.
+   At this point your diagram should like like the following:
+7. Add the fillet to the internal and external outlines for the back and the top of the phone case.
+(Suggested 8 mm)

 ### Extruding Main Body
 1. Find the "Extrude" command in the "3D Model" tab.